letter 17977

 student - Louisville, Kentucky

-You can find copper on line, Roberto, but if you only need a reasonable amount you can buy copper wire from most large hardware stores and strip the plastic insulation off.
-Copper wire is very pure copper, well over 99 percent.
+A. You can find copper on line, Roberto, but if you only need a reasonable amount you can buy copper wire from most large hardware stores, and strip the plastic insulation off.
+An interesting thing you will learn in science class is that very pure copper conducts electricity much better than even slightly contaminated copper, so copper wire is very, very pure copper -- well over 99 percent pure.

 student - Louisville, Kentucky

-I have plenty of copper wire.
-Is there anywhere online I could buy some tin?
+Q. I have plenty of copper wire.
+Is there anywhere online I could buy some tin?.

 If not what are some items I could find the are made of tin (not Aluminum).